 Life is hectic.
-Do you ever catch yourself wondering how do you handle all these never ending to-do lists?
+Do you ever catch yourself wondering how do you handle all these never-ending to-do lists?
 How do you master catching up with your busy schedule striving to do things on time?

 You might be traveling around the world or jump from one meeting to another meeting many people in one day… BOOM!
-Then often comes a time when you start to feeling that weird strain, that awful sensation of being squashed between your own shoulders with one desire in your mind: to have a break and catch your breath a little.
+Then often comes a time when you start to feel that weird strain, that awful sensation of being squashed between your shoulders with one desire in your mind: to have a break and catch your breath a little.

 12 Tips On Staying Calm Under Pressure